I saved this Ask Roger Anything question, from Chris, until now:

 I’ve seen any number of people who refused to believe that an event happened because they read it on Facebook, and “Facebook can’t be trusted.”

-The first time I ever even had a passing interest in soccer was watching some eight-year olds play in the early 1980s.
-Now my daughter has participated the last couple years, so I’ve become vaguely informed about the nuances.
+The first time I ever even had a passing interest in soccer was watching some eight-year-olds play in the early 1980s.
+Now my daughter has participated the last three years, so I’ve become vaguely informed about the nuances.
 The Daughter wants one of those new soccer balls, called a brazuca, but I hear it costs $160; not happening.

 Lydia is in the church musical of The Lion King.
 Not only is she participating, she’s going to play the pivotal role of the young Nala.